icebob/moleculer-java-site/src/services.md

 }
 ```

-These are called when ServiceBroker starts or stops the Services.
+These are called when `ServiceBroker` starts or stops the `Services`.
 [Read more about lifecycle of Services.](lifecycle.html)

-Other system-level events can be handled by Event Listeners
+Other system-level events can be handled by Event `Listeners`
-(eg. another Node joining the cluster or a change in the Service list).
+(eg. another Node joining the cluster or a change in the `Service` list).
 [Read more about internal events.](events.html)

 ## Dependencies

-If a Service depends on other Services, use the `@Dependencies` Annotation to denote dependencies.
+If a `Service` depends on other `Services`, use the "@Dependencies" annotation to denote dependencies.
-The service waits for dependent services before calls the `started` lifecycle event handler.
+The service waits for dependent services before calls the "started" lifecycle event handler.

 ```java{1}
 @Dependencies({"logService", "backendService"})